CONSULT WITH A DOCTOR ONLINE

 Testing for cholesterol is going to vary from person to person and on their circumstances; however, for the most part, the following scales are used when determining one's cholesterol level.

-LDL Cholesterol – less than 100 mg/dL
+LDL Cholesterol: less than 100 mg/dL

-HDL Cholesterol – 60 mg/dl or higher
+HDL Cholesterol: 60 mg/dL or higher

 With cholesterol, determining the potential health concerns, medical professionals look at the above levels, blood pressure, and current living conditions.
-This means they may see how sedimentary you are or what your diet looks like.
+This means they may see how sedentary you are or what your diet looks like.

 Furthermore, this type of information can be obtained through blood work, which can be done over some time or in a day.
-It may take more than a day because, depending on what the medical professionals are looking for, they may need to conduct blood work to look at current levels and see if changes are noticeable after a minor change or recommendation.
+It may take more than a day because, depending on what the medical professionals are looking for, they may need to conduct blood work to look at current levels and see if changes are noticeable after a small change or recommendation.

 Treatments, Medications, and Care for Cholesterol